 Each time you donate blankets, please provide your name and address, phone number and email address so that we may acknowledge your donation.

-Make your blankets out of tapestry, burlap, upholstery fabric, 70’s type double knit, felt, vinyl, wool, or wool yarn.
+... make your blankets out of tapestry, burlap, upholstery fabric, 70’s type double knit, felt, vinyl, wool, or wool yarn.
+These are not washable nor practical material for a blanket.